PLP-GTR/ghost-docker-compose/README.md

 `> delete from brute;`

 After the login worked, make sure to set yourself a new password.
 Also set a new password to the other, automatically created user

+#### Docker IP as URL

+The ghost admin backend was showing the local docker IP as URL, for example `http://172.28.0.4/tag/getting-started/` at Settings → Design and also in article links or as hint text in input fields.

+To change this for the whole application I've followed [these steps](https://ghost.org/faq/change-configured-site-url/):
+* Get the blog container name via `$ docker ps`, in my case `ghost_blog_1`
+* Get a shell inside the container: `$ docker exec -it ghost_blog_1 /bin/bash`
+* The ghost CLI should be available: `$ ghost --version` (i.e. `Ghost-CLI version: 1.13.1`)
+* Set your URL via: `$ ghost config url https://some.blog.2ndlevel.tld`
+* Restart ghost via `$ ghost restart`

+Now check the backend by refreshing the Settings → Design page.
+The IPs should be replaced by your URL.

 ----